Categories: Scholarships

 Proof of acceptance

 Your school must send you an acceptance letter.
 Include the original letter with your study permit application.
-The letter must be issued by the Canadian institution (e.g. school district, University, etc.) on official letterhead, show the exact amount of tuition fees you are required to pay, the anticipated starting and finishing dates and the date by which you need to register.
+The letter must be issued by the Canadian institution (e.g. school district, University, etc.) on official letterhead and show the exact amount of tuition fees you are required to pay, the anticipated starting and finishing dates and the date by which you need to register.
 Once you have your acceptance letter, you can complete and submit an application for a study permit.

 If you need to take some courses before you are accepted into your program (conditional acceptance), we will only issue your study permit for the length of those courses.
 Once you are accepted into the main program, you will need to apply to extend your stay as a student.